omeka/omeka-s-enduser/docs/content/items.md

 The blue squares indicate where to click to open the full item view.

-When you view an individual item , there are tabs for the item’s **Metadata** and its **Linked Resources**.
+When you view an individual item, there are tabs for the item’s **Metadata** and its **Linked Resources**.
 The right side of the page displays the item’s media, any **item sets** to which it belongs, its creation date, owner, and visibility.

 An item’s **linked resources** (shown below) are resources, which are linked to this item through properties.
 Note that this section only shows resources which have been linked *to* this item (which have it for a property); resources which are linked *from* this item will display in the property which they fill.